Greta, New South Wales

-Greta is a small town in the Hunter Region of New South Wales, Australia.
+Greta is a small town in the Parish of Branxton, Hunter Region of New South Wales, Australia.

 History

 The traditional owners and custodians of the Maitland area are the Wonnarua people.
-The Greta area was first colonized by Europeans around Anvil Creek in the 1830s.
+The Greta area was first colonised by Europeans around Anvil Creek in the 1830s.

 When the town was surveyed in 1842 it was given the name Greta, possibly after a small river in Cumberland, England.
 Coal mining was established in the area in 1862 with the development of a railway station.

 In 1864, kerosene shale was discovered.
 By the 1870s, Greta had four hotels, four churches, a school and schools of arts.
 Geologist Edgeworth David discovered the Greta Coal Seam in 1886.
-By 1907 ten collieries were in operation.
+By 1907, ten collieries were in operation.
+The Whitburn Rail line; which extended off the Hunter line 400 meters to the west of the Greta Railway station connected to the Greta Colliery, Leconfield Colliery and Whitburn Colliery.
+The line was Closed on the 3rd of October 1957 when the Leconfield Colliery shut down.

-At the 2016 census the town had a population of 2,830.
+At the 2016 census, the town had a population of 2,830.
+Greta's population increased to 3,349 at the 2021 census.

+Vehicle crash

+In June 2023, a roundabout on Wine Country Drive in Greta was the site of a bus crash that killed 10 people.
+A memorial was built on the junction between the A43 and New England Highway.